das-dias/das-dias.github.io/docs/index.md

   </div>
 </header>

-Welcome.
-This is a personal website built on top of [MkDocs](https://www.mkdocs.org/getting-started/).

 Hi!
 My name is Diogo André.
 I'm currently pursuing a PhD in Nanoelectronics under a mixed-scholarship at NOVA University of Lisbon, School of Science and Technology (Monte da Caparica, Portugal), and TU Delft, Bioelectronics Group (Delft, The Netherlands).
-I'm specialising in Analog / Mixed-Signal IC Design, focusing on Analog Front-Ends and Quantizer ASIC Interfaces for Ultrasound Imaging Transducer Arrays.
-I am also a big fan of using C-lang and Python to develop my own tools for automatic layout design and custom extractors for parasitic passive lumped elements and crosstalk between signal lines.
+I'm specialising in Analog / Mixed-Signal IC Design, focusing on Analog Front-Ends and ASIC Interfaces for Ultrasound Imaging Transducer Arrays.
+I am also a big fan of using C-lang and Python to develop my own tools for automatic layout design and custom extractors for analysing parasitic passive lumped elements and crosstalk between signal lines.
 Feel free to contact me!

 ## 📂 Personal Info